2023 Solar Incentives Guide for Rowlett, TX - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-The phrase "solar incentives" refers to financial incentives that are in place to encourage increased use of renewable energy by making solar panels more affordable.
-Incentives might include things like discounts, cash back or credit towards your monthly utility bill.
-Some incentives are handled federally, while others are provided by the state of Texas or your specific utility company, county or municipality.
+The term "solar incentives" refers broadly to financial incentives implemented by the government and by solar companies to encourage the use of renewable energy by making solar panels more affordable.
+Incentives may include things like discounts, cash back or monthly utility bill credits.
+Some incentives are offered federally, while others are provided by the state of Texas or by your specific utility company, county or municipality.
 Some solar incentives you might qualify for are:

 Best Solar Financing